 3. QA/QC Sampling: This program is conducted in conjunction with the effectiveness monitoring program.
 The Quality Assurance/Quality Control program consists of both external measures (e.g., split sampling with DEQ) and internal measures (splits, duplicates, blanks).

 4. WISE Monitoring: RVCOG has been collecting water quality samples for the WISE Monitoring Program in partnership with the RRWC, the Water Master, and the SWCD.
 Water quality parameters measured include E.coli, ammonia, nitrate-nitrite and phosphorus.
-The project areas covers 4 locations along Bear Creek and Little Butte Creek watersheds.
+The project areas covers 4 locations in the Bear Creek, Lake Creek, and Little Butte Creek.